Cameo™ Installation Skill Builder – Episode 7

 For this step, use the Corner (C) side.

-Place the story pole on top of the post.
+1. Place the Story Pole on top of the post.

 Mark each notch location on the post.

-You should now have marks showing exactly where each collar will sit.
+You should now have marks showing exactly where each Corner Post Insulator will be placed.

-Remove the story pole and begin installing collars.
+Remove the story pole and begin installing Corner Post Insulators ("corner collars").

 Important notes: